-CareShield Life is a long-term care insurance scheme that will be launched on 1 Oct 2020 which provides basic financial protection should an individual become severely disabled, especially during old age, and need care for a prolonged duration.
+CareShield Life is a long-term care insurance scheme launched on 1 October 2020 which provides basic financial protection should an individual become severely disabled, especially during old age, and need care for a prolonged duration.

 CareShield Life policyholders who are/become severely disabled are eligible to make claims, and can receive payouts for as long as they remain severely disabled, and meet the terms and conditions needed to receive payouts.
 Payouts start at $600 cash per month in 2020, which increases annually until age 67 or when a successful claim is made, whichever is earlier.